 \subsubsection{Model Construction}

 We start by describing the null model for weighted networks with self-loops that will serve as a comparative model for an observed weighted network $G = ([n], \vA, \vW)$.
-The model is indexed by a family of parameters $\mvtheta = (\vd,\vs,\kappa_{SL},\kappa_{nSL},a,b)$ where $\vd,\vs$ are as before the degree and weight sequence of the observed network respectively, $\kappa_{SL},\kappa_{nSL}>0$ are parameters that control the variance of self-loop and non self-loop edge distribution in the null model and $a,b>0$ are parameters constrained by the relation ${a}/{(a+b)} = p$ where $p$ is as in \eqref{eqn:p-def} is the global self-looping tendency of the observed graph.
-Implicitly we will fix two distributions $F_{SL}$ and $F_{nSL}$ on $\bR_+$ with {\bf mean one} and variance $\kappa_{SL}$ and $\kappa_{nSL}$ respectively.
-Using the above ingredients we construct a random weighted graph $\cG = ([n], \hat{\vA},\hat{\vW})$ as follows:
+The model is indexed by a family of parameters $\mvtheta = (\vd,\vs,\kappa_{SL},\kappa_{nSL},a,b)$ where $\vd,\vs$ are, as before, the degree and weight sequences of the observed network, respectively, $\kappa_{SL},\kappa_{nSL}>0$ are parameters that control the variance of self-loop and non self-loop edge distribution in the null model and $a,b>0$ are parameters constrained by the relation ${a}/{(a+b)} = p$ where $p$ is, as in \eqref{eqn:p-def}, the global self-looping tendency of the observed graph.
+The concentration parameters $a,b$ of the beta distribution with mean $p$ represent the sparseness and tail shapes (tendencies towards zero or one) of the self-looping probability.